Optimal Attack and Defense for Reinforcement Learning: Experiments

 \subsection{Grid Attacks}

 The attacker can utilize its surfaces to disrupt the victim's path.
-Here, we illustrate how the attacker may use each of its surfaces other than reward attacks since these do not change the trajectory of the agent.
 For simplicity, assume that the attacker is purely adversarial and so it seeks to prevent the victim from reaching the goal and even trick it into lava cells if possible.
 Suppose that most of the grid is under security and so attacks cannot be safely made.
 The attacker is restricted to only attacking edges of the grid, which are not monitored.
 Here, the regions include the top-right subgrid and the bottom-left subgrid shaded in yellow.
 However, in those regions, it may use any attack it likes from its given surface.

 In \cref{fig: attacks}, we see from left to right the path under an optimal perceived-state attack, true-state attack, and action attack.
 The agent receives $-100$, $0$, and $-160$ value from each attack respectively.
 In all cases, the victim no longer reaches the goal after getting attacked in the top-right subgrid.
 We see the perceived-state attack functions by tricking the agent into entering lava; whereas the action attack simply forces the victim into lava.
 On the other hand, the state attacks can transport the victim into lava, but they immediately leave and so suffers less damage than in the other attacks despite seeming to be the most powerful.